How to Bet on French Open 2022 | Massachusetts Sports Betting Sites

-The opening round of the 126th French Open swings into action on Sunday, May 22nd from Rolland Garros in Pris France.
+The opening round of the 126th French Open swings into action on Sunday, May 22nd from Roland Garros in Paris France.
 128 of the best male and female tennis players will converge onto the clay court in France for a chance at over $35 million dollars in prize money.

 Novak Djokovic will look to win his first tennis grand slam without Marian Vajda in his coaching box, and the Serbia tennis star defends his 2021 French Open title this year.
 Meanwhile, the 2021 women’s champion, Barbora Krejcikova is looking to repeat her upset win last year, as she comes in as a long-shot once again for this year’s French Open.